gbmhunter/blog/content/pcb-design/pcb-data-formats/index.md

 ## ODB++

 ODB++ is a database format originally developed by Valor to convey all the PCB information in a single file.
-ODB++ is now a format proprietry to Mentor Graphics who aquired Valor.
+ODB++ is now a format proprietary to Mentor Graphics who acquired Valor.

 As of 2014, about 10% of all PCB designs are submitted in ODB++ format.
 It would be the second most popular choice after the Gerber format.